icon-project/documentation/icon-key-concepts/icon-nodes.md

 There are three types of nodes in ICON netwrok.
 Peer nodes can participate in the consensus protocl, so they can produce and propose block.
-Citizen nodes just sychronize the blockchain data, and relay the transaction to Peer node.
+**Citizen nodes** just synchronize the blockchain data and relay the transaction to the Peer node.
 **Light clients** just synchronize the header of blocks for simple verification of transactions.

 ![types of nodes](types_of_nodes.png)